-- Unless there are other considerations (e.g. pitch condition, safety, camera placement, etc.) or the competition rules specify otherwise, the referee tosses a coin to decide the goal at which the kicks will be taken. - The referee tosses a coin and the team that wins the toss decides whether to take the first or second kick. - All players and substitutes are eligible to take kicks from the penalty mark, except those players who, when the match or extra time finishes, are injured or have been sent off. - Each team is responsible for selecting from the eligible players and substitutes, as well as the order in which they will take the kicks.
-The referees do not need to be informed of the order. - If, at the end of the match or extra time, and before the kicks from the penalty mark start, one team has a greater number of players (including substitutes) than its opponents, it may choose to reduce its numbers to the same number as its opponents and the referees must be informed of the name and number of each player excluded, if any.
-Any excluded player is not eligible to take part in the kicks, whether as a kicker or as a goalkeeper (except as outlined below). - A goalkeeper who is unable to continue before or during the kicks may be replaced by a player or substitute excluded to equalise the number of players, but the replaced goalkeeper takes no further part and may not take a kick. - If the goalkeeper has already taken a kick, the replacement may not take a kick until the next round of kicks.
+- Unless there are other considerations (e.g. facility conditions, safety, camera placement, etc.) or the competition rules specify otherwise, the referee tosses a coin to decide the goal at which the kicks will be taken. - The referee tosses a coin and the team that wins the toss decides whether to take the first or second kick. - The positions of the team benches do not change from those in the second period, or the second period of extra time when played. - All players and substitutes are eligible to take kicks, except those players who, when the match or extra time finishes, have withdrawn from the match injured or have been sent off. - Each team is responsible for selecting from the eligible players and substitutes, as well as the order in which they will take the kicks.
+The referees do not need to be informed of the order. - If, at the end of the match or extra time when played, and before penalties (penalty shoot-out) start, one team has a greater number of players (including substitutes) than its opponents, it may choose to keep the number of players as it is at the end of the match or reduce its number to the same number as its opponents and the referees must be informed of the name and number of each player excluded, if any.
+Any excluded player is not eligible to take part in the penalties (penalty shoot-out), whether as a kicker or as a goalkeeper (except as outlined below). - A goalkeeper who is unable to continue before or during the penalties (penalty shoot-out) may be replaced by a player or substitute excluded to equalise the number of players, but the replaced goalkeeper takes no further part and may not take a kick. - If the goalkeeper has already taken a kick, the replacement may not take a kick until the next round of kicks.